nocejo/trev/README.md

 # WARNING

-2015-04-12 Documentation needs updating to include recent changes, in particular new rc file.
+2015-05-20 Documentation needs updating to include recent changes, in particular concerning the new configuration file.

 # NAME